Thursday, February 26, 2026

 In the girls' division, Rademacher we'll be wrestling in her state opener sometime after 2 p.m.

-**Update: Rademacher lost by fall in the second period.
+**Update: Rademacher lost by fall late in the second period.
 Her opponent from Pine Island was a state champion last year.
 Rademacher wrestled very well, and the score after the first period was 3-0.

 Labels: ,